gferhpc/supercomputing.tue.nl/pages/documentation/administration/trinityx/installation.md

 !!!
 Note

-    Replace `enp0s8` with the name of your internal NIC.
+    Make sure to use the correct name of your internal NIC.

 ### Update the OS